 One of the main selling points of the 4 Season is its claimed high puncture resistance.
 With a score of 17 points in the puncture resistance test, the 4 Season performs excellently.
 17 points is a much better score than the 11 points the GP4000S scored.

-A more comparable tire is the Continental Gatorskin which scored 18 points in the puncture resistance tread test and 7 points in the sidewall test.
+A more comparable tire is the Continental Gatorskin (read review) which scored 18 points in the puncture resistance tread test and 7 points in the sidewall test.
 The Gatorskin does have an even higher rolling resistance of 19.3 watts at 120 psi.

 As expected, rolling resistance is a bit higher than pure summer tires like the GP4000S II or Schwalbe One.
 For a pair of tires, cycling at a speed of 18 mph / 29 km/h, an extra 10 to 12 watts of power input is required to obtain the same speed.
 In return for this extra effort, you get a much stronger tire and increased grip in cold and wet conditions.
 When taking both into consideration, the Grand Prix 4 Season is a great tire.